Factbox: Chicago teachers dispute is over school reform, money

 CLASS SIZE: The union wants a sharp reduction in class sizes, which it says will improve learning.
 An Illinois state law says unions cannot bargain over the issue.

-The union released a study last year saying that average class sizes in Chicago were among the highest in the state of Illinois at 24.2 in kindergarten, 25.2 in third grade and 25.1 in high school.
-Those are similar in size to classes in New York City.
+The union released a study last year saying that average class sizes in Chicago were among the highest in Illinois at 24.2 in kindergarten, 25.2 in third grade and 25.1 in high school.
+Those are similar to class sizes in New York City.

 The current contract between Chicago and teachers sets a ceiling of 28 per kindergarten and primary school class and 31 for upper grades, but the union says the city routinely exceeds that.
 It cited one elementary school that considered having 42 students in one class before parents and the union objected.
 The union says the city's plan to close more schools would lead to bigger class sizes.